drackham/fibonacci/README.md

-Fibonacci API
+Jarvis-MCMC API
 =============================

-Example project to implement a Fibonacci API microservice.
+Jarvis-MCMC is an API microservice that assists in running MCMC estimation procedures whether it be simulations or fitting models to new data.

 Getting Started
 -------------------------
-Simple instructions to get set up in development environment are provided [here](https://github.com/anonymoose/fibonacci/blob/master/fibonacci_api/docs/development.rst)
+Simple instructions to get set up in development environment are provided [here](https://github.com/drackham/fibonacci/blob/master/jarvis_mcmc_api/docs/development.rst)

 Deployment
 -------------------------
 The API is Docker-capable.
-Full instructions for getting started are [here](https://github.com/anonymoose/fibonacci/blob/master/fibonacci_api/docs/deployment.rst)
+Full instructions for getting started are [here](https://github.com/drackham/fibonacci/blob/master/jarvis_mcmc_api/docs/deployment.rst)

 Documentation
 -------------------------
-Documentation root for the project is provided [here](https://github.com/anonymoose/fibonacci/tree/master/fibonacci_api/docs)
+Documentation root for the project is provided [here](https://github.com/drackham/fibonacci/tree/master/jarvis_mcmc_api/docs)

 To build the docs into html: